darkyen/java_snake/readme.md

 SNAKE GAME IN JAVA
 ==================
-A snake game i wrote in java, when trying to learn java.
+A mini-snake game i wrote in java, when trying to learn java.
 Though this was a horrible experience for me since I come from the land of C / C++ and JavaScript with a pinch of Python and more javascript.

 A fairly feature rich version of the same game is here  http://jsfiddle.net/fyKzV/15/  (which is about 100 line smaller and consice to understand)